 So-called ‘T-duality’ states that the winding mode particles predicted by one string theory compactified on a circle of radius R are the same as the vibration modes predicted by its T-dual version compactified on a circle of radius L2/R, where L is a constant with the dimensions of length.
 SO(32) and E8×E8 heterotic superstring theories are T-dual to each other, as are Type IIA and IIB superstrings.

 It is now recognised that supergravity and the five superstring theories are related by S-duality and T-duality, being all low-energy limits of a single theory called ’M-theory,’ where ‘M’ means "magic," "mystery" or "membrane," depending upon to which physicist one speaks.
 The corners of the hexagon shown in the diagram represent particular values of the coupling constant and compactification radius defining different vacua.
 Points within the boundary of the hexagon denote M theory.
-How well
+How well one of

 |<< Previous 1...
 3 4 6 7 ...13 Next >>|